btatsis/d_CpH-MD/README.md

 d_CpH-MD
 ========

-A discrete Constant pH MD algorithm
+A discrete Constant pH MD plugin to Gromacs